 With an overarching goal to encourage and support promising young scholars to pursue careers in science, technology, engineering, and math, Yale Pathways to Science opens the door for middle and high school students to explore STEM at Yale University.
-The more than 1,800 Pathways to Science Scholars are considered the youngest members of Yale’s scientific community and are invited to Yale’s campus throughout the year for special events, academic lectures, demonstrations, laboratory visits, and research opportunities.
+The more than 1,900 Pathways to Science Scholars are considered the youngest members of Yale’s scientific community and are invited to Yale’s campus throughout the year for special events, academic lectures, demonstrations, laboratory visits, and research opportunities.
 Once accepted into the program, students are invited to attend more than 150 different programs and events annually, choosing to participate in the opportunities that interest them most.
 In the past, students have viewed the cosmos at Yale’s state-of-the-art planetarium, launched rockets, built telescopes, examined brain specimens with Yale neuroscientists, and much more.
-Please note that while a student must be in 6th-12th grade to be eligible to be a Pathways to Science Scholar, there a numerous open-to-the-public events & programs that any K-12 student can attend!
-See our calendar and sign up for our event newsletter!
+Please note that while a student must be a New Haven, West Haven, or Orange Public School student in 6th-12th grade to be a Pathways to Science Scholar, there a numerous open-to-the-public events & programs that any K-12 student can attend!
+See our calendar and sign up for our STEM event newsletter!

 Funding for these programs is provided by Yale University and contributions from generous donors including the Polak Family Fund.